mimecine/ar-new/src/content/artists/louise-bourgeois.md

     title: Triptych for the Red Room, 1994
     info: 1994, Aquatint, drypoint and engraving on paper, 705 x 2838 mm
     year: "1994"
-    credit: |-
+    credit: >-
-      Collection ARTIST ROOMS Tate and National Galleries of Scotland Gift of The Easton Foundation
+      Collection ARTIST ROOMS Tate and National Galleries of ScotlandGift of The Easton Foundation

-      Photo: Christopher Burke, © The Easton Foundation/Licensed by DACS
+      © The Easton Foundation/VAGA at ARS, NY and DACS, London 2025, Photo:
+      Christopher Burke

       (on long-term loan)
     src: ../../media/louise-bourgeois-al00349-triptych-for-the-red-room-1994.webp